Description:

 - Create a Form definition called “EditGridDataTableDef.”

-- Drag the “BootstrapGrid, Save, Submit, FormApproval, and EditGridData” controls to the canvas and arrange them as shown below.
+- Drag the “BootstrapGrid, Save, Submit, FormApproval, and EditGridData” controls onto the canvas and arrange them as shown below.

-- Double-click the “EditGridData” widget to configure the “Settings” properties.
+- Double-click the “EditGridData” widget to configure its “Settings” properties.
 Provide a name for the control.
-Select the DB connection from the drop-down list.
+Select the database connection from the drop-down list.
 Enter the Select SQL query as shown below.
-Select the checkbox if the Select SQL query is a join across multiple tables.
+Check the box if the Select SQL query joins multiple tables.
 Click the “Preview” button to view the SQL result set.
 Click the Save button.

-- Double-click the “EditGridData” widget to configure the “Column Definitions” properties.
-This tab lets you configure the following:
+- Double-click the “EditGridData” widget to set up the “Column Definitions” properties.
+This tab allows you to configure the following:

 - Create another Form definition called “EditableGridDataControls.”
-This Form is necessary because it holds the form controls and their values for the grid.
+This Form is necessary because it contains the Form controls and their values for the grid.

 - Configure the Form definition using widgets such as text boxes, checkboxes, date pickers, and dropdown controls.

-- Inline Editing allows users to change content directly on the line.
-Form Editing allows users to modify form content in a pop-up window.
-This feature lets users modify multiple columns of data using the form's vertical scroll.
+- Inline Editing lets users modify content directly inline.
+Form Editing enables users to adjust form data in a pop-up window.
+This feature allows editing of multiple data columns using the form's vertical scroll.
 By default, the Inline Editing button is focused.

-- Double-click the “EditGridData” widget to configure the “Column Definitions” properties.
-Select the Form definition from the drop-down list that contains the controls for the grid.
-Select the “Inline Edit or Form Edit” style button.
-Click the plus sign (+) to insert an empty row.
-Select the column name from the drop-down list and enter a display name in the text box.
-Select the “key field” from the drop-down list to update or delete the row in the grid.
-Drag and drop the fields vertically to arrange their order.
-A summary label text is required when any column checkboxes are selected.
-Based on the column definition settings, the summary row will compute the SUM of each column and display the value as read-only text.
-When row data changes, the summary row will automatically update the summary data in real time.
-A field appears read-only at runtime when its widget is configured as read-only.
-An editable field is determined by the input data type and size, based on its control widget configuration.
+- Double-click the “EditGridData” widget to set up the “Column Definitions” properties.
+Choose the Form definition from the drop-down list that contains the grid controls.
+Click the “Inline Edit or Form Edit” style button.
+Click the plus sign (+) to add an empty row.
+Select the column name from the drop-down list and type a display name in the text box.
+Pick the “key field” from the drop-down list to update or delete the row in the grid.
+Drag and drop the fields vertically to change their order.
+A summary label is needed when any column checkboxes are selected.
+Based on the column settings, the summary row will calculate the SUM of each column and show the value as read-only text.
+When row data changes, the summary row will automatically update in real time.
+A field appears read-only at runtime when its widget is set as read-only.
+An editable field depends on the input data type and size, reflecting its control widget setup.

-- Configuring the Form Editing feature will render the UI as shown below.
-You may reposition the row items by dragging and dropping them vertically.
-Configure the DB table name reference.
+- Configuring the Form Editing feature will display the UI as shown below.
+You can move the row items up or down by dragging and dropping them.
+Set the database table name reference.

-- The Form definition is configured beforehand with widget controls, such as text boxes, checkboxes, date pickers, and dropdowns.
-The widget configurations can be required or read-only, and can accept certain data types and sizes as inputs.
+- The Form definition is set up in advance with widget controls such as text boxes, checkboxes, date pickers, and drop-down menus.
+The widget configurations can be marked as required or read-only and can accept specific data types and sizes as inputs.

-- Configure the Actions as shown in the graphic below.
-Select the appropriate checkboxes to define the behavior of the EditGridData table during execution.
-When the selected row is approved at runtime, a flag value of 1 is recorded.
+- Configure the actions according to the graphic below.
+Select the appropriate checkboxes to specify the behavior of the EditGridData table during execution.
+When the row is approved at runtime, the flag is set to 1.
 The FlowWright Admin user has all action privileges, regardless of the configuration here.

-- In the Styling tab, select the colors for the columns.
-Then click the Refresh icon to load the columns for the first time.
+- In the Styling tab, choose the colors for the columns.
+Then click the Refresh icon to load the columns initially.

-- Customize the column colors using the #hex code.
+- Customize column colors using the #hex code.

 - Globalize the Form as shown below.
-Select the language culture from the drop-down list.
+Select the language culture from the drop-down menu.

 - Create a process definition to route the EditGridData form, as shown below.